dmd-program/dmd-100-book/docs/lessons/lesson-2/projects/ritual/prototype-tutorial.md

   preload="none"
 />

 Depending on the [aspect ratio](https://www.uxpin.com/studio/blog/aspect-ratio/) of your image, it may appear cropped in the Frame.
-With the Fill panel still open, select the dropdown menu that, by default, is set to “Fill.”
+With the Fill panel still open, select the dropdown menu that, by default, is set to "Fill."
 These are options for how the background image is displayed:

 - **Fill**: The image will fill the entire Frame, and crop it as needed.
 - **Fit**: The entire image will be displayed, and you may see empty areas in the margins (like letterboxing in a movie).